jedevc/fyp-report/report.md

 ### Templates

-Templates are a powerful technique to modify parts of the program at synthesization time, specifically over the spatial domain.
-Essentially, they are abstract values that are not fixed, but take on a single concrete value for a single synthesis.
+Templates are a powerful technique to modify parts of the program during synthesis, specifically over the spatial domain.
+Essentially, they are unfixed abstract values that take on a single concrete value for a single synthesis.
 This instantiation of abstract to concrete values is performed after parsing, but before translation into the block-chunk graph.

 Each template has 2 components: a name and an optional definition (note that for the first usage of a template, the definition is not optional).
 In